Lennix/HappyAuction/readme.txt

     - starting: starting price
     - buyout:   optional buyout price
     - status:   true if successful.

+- haSellCancel() -> status
+    Cancels the last auction selected by haSellIterate().
+    - status:   true if successful.

+- haSellIterate()
+    Iterates through each of your selling auctions (auctions tab).
+    example:
+        -- will cancel all auctions expiring in less than 12 hours. while haSellIterate() do
+            if haItem().rtime < (12 * 60 * 60 * 1000) then
+                haSellCancel()
+            end
+        end
+    - status:   true if more remaining.

 - haStashAt() -> [column, row, bag]
     Returns current stash position